The stabilized automorphism group of odometers and of Toeplitz subshifts: Preliminaries

 \begin{lemma}[see for example \cite{ddmp}] The automorphism group of a Toeplitz subshift is isomorphic to a subgroup of its corresponding odometer maximal equicontinuous factor. \end{lemma}

 \begin{remark} As a consequence of the previous lemma, the automorphism group of a Toeplitz subshift is abelian. \end{remark}

 We use some similar terminology for Toeplitz subshifts as for odometers.
-We say a Toeplitz subshift given by the Toeplitz word $u$ with period structure $(p_n)$ is \begin{enumerate}[(i)] \item \textit{torsion free} if its corresponding odometer maximal equicontinuous factor is torsion free; \item \textit{finite torsion} if its corresponding odometer maximal equicontinuous factor has finite torsion; \end{enumerate}
+We say a Toeplitz subshift given by the Toeplitz word $u$ with period structure $(p_n)$ is \textit{torsion free} if its corresponding odometer maximal equicontinuous factor is torsion free.